 How We Work

-As the new Director of the Volusia County Division, I am passionate about helping those facing the challenges of Diabetes—especially Type 1.
+As Director of Operations, I am passionate about helping those facing the challenges of Diabetes—especially Type 1.
 I was diagnosed in 2004 at the age of 51 after a compromise to my immune system.
 I grew up an athlete and what a life-changing event!
 In my first year, I was giving myself 6-8 shots per day of insulin.
 By the second year, my doctor suggested the insulin pump.
 Struggling with the thought of having this “thing” attached to me, I finally decided to utilize the pump.
 It actually enabled me to have better control of my diabetes.
 Fast forward to 2018, I met the brother of HADC’s President and Founder, Tami Balavage.
 After talking with Tami about the organization, I pursued developing a division in Volusia County, as I recognized the need for support to the community was lacking.
 My dream is to be able to live without the pump and insulin but until that day, I want to do what I can to help those struggling daily to meet the challenges head on and learn healthier habits to support their diabetes.